kubernetes-sigs/aws-load-balancer-controller/docs/how-it-works.md

 #### IP mode
 Ingress traffic starts at the ALB and reaches the Kubernetes pods directly.
 CNIs must support directly accessible POD ip via [secondary IP addresses on ENI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html).

+## Lifecycle of AWS Load Balancers

+!!! warning
+    The controller, generally, does not update load balancers after creation.

+The controller updates the targets of load balancers in response to cluster workload changes.
+However, the controller may not update the configuration of load balancers in response to annotations added to cluster resources after the load balancer is created.

+For example, if you add the annotation `aws-load-balancer-ssl-cert` to a service after the load balancer is created, the controller will *not* update the configuration of the AWS load balancer.
+However, if you delete the AWS load balancer, the controller will *recreate* the load balancer with the desired configuration.

+Recommendations:
+1. Assume AWS load balancers may need to be replaced.
+1. Do not manually update the configuration of load balancers provisioned by the controller.
+This will cause the in-cluster resource definitions and the AWS configuration to get out of sync.
+1. If durability of a specific load balancer resource is important, consider using IAM permissions to block the controller from creating or deleting new load balancers.
+Use the controller only to update the targets of self-managed load balancers.
+1. Use the [ExternalDNS Controller](https://github.com/kubernetes-sigs/external-dns) to automatically update DNS records instead of relying on a specific load balancer IP address or hostname.